Implant Options for Denture Wearers

 The quantity and quality of bone in an area affect whether we can do implants.
-The dentist will take x-rays and measurements to determine this.
+The dentist will take radiographs (x-rays) and measurements to determine this.
 Sometimes if there is not enough bone, we can do a graft to increase the amount available.
 In general, the longer it is after the natural teeth were removed, the less bone is present.

 Are there special health limitations?

 People who have uncontrolled diabetes or certain bone disorders are not good candidates for implants.
 But in general, most healthy people have no problem with the treatment, regardless of age.
-We.
 As with any dental treatment, clients who smoke tend to take longer to heal.

 What is an implant made out of?

-Dental implants are made from medical grade titanium or titanium alloy, the same materials used in replacement hip joints, or to a titanium-zirconia blend.
+Dental implants are made from medical grade titanium or titanium alloy, the same materials used in many replacement hip joints, or to a titanium-zirconia blend.
 Bone fuses to titanium.
 Dental implants come in various sizes for different situations, but the size is essentially the same as a natural tooth root.

 Is the procedure uncomfortable?